klaviyo/magento2-klaviyo/.github/pull_request_template.md

 ## Manual Testing Steps

 <!--
 Describe how you tested your change.
+If you are fixing a bug, please provide the version of Magento 2 along with steps to recreate.
 -->

 1.